Polarization Aware Movable Antenna: Comparison of optimization algorithms

 \subsubsection{Impact of polarization matching}

 Our PAMA framework integrates polarization effects into MAs and reveals a significant advantage of MAs: the ability to achieve optimal polarization alignment between the transmitter and receiver.
-To validate this capability, we consider the following antenna configurations within the PAMA framework: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Configuration 1}: Transmitting antennas are randomly positioned and oriented; receiving antennas have random orientations. \item \textbf{Configuration 2}: Transmitting antennas have optimized positions but random orientations; receiving antennas have random orientations. \item \textbf{Configuration 3}: Both the positions and orientations of the transmitting antennas are optimized; receiving antennas have random orientations. \item \textbf{Configuration 4}: Transmitting antennas are randomly positioned and oriented; the orientations of the receiving antennas are optimized. \item \textbf{Configuration 5}: Both the positions and orientations of the transmitting antennas are optimized; the orientations of the receiving antennas are also optimized. \end{itemize}
+To validate this capability, we consider the following antenna configurations and channel model: \begin{enumerate}[leftmargin=0.5cm] \item \textbf{Fixed vertically polarized antenna array}: A vertically polarized antenna array with elements spaced at half-wavelength intervals, based on a traditional channel model. \item \textbf{Fixed cross-polarized antenna array}: An antenna array arranged in a cross-polarized configuration as described in \cite{3GPP5G}, with elements separated by half a wavelength, based on a traditional channel model. \item \textbf{Continuous fluid antenna system} (CFAS): A vertically polarized antenna array that moves continuously within vertically placed tubes, with adjacent tubes spaced half a wavelength apart.
+During the antenna fluiding, only phase changes are considered. \item \textbf{Polarization-Ignorant 3D MA system} (PI-3DMA): Transmitting antennas have optimized positions but vertical orientations; receiving antennas have random orientations.
+During the antenna translation, only phase changes are considered. \item \textbf{Polarization-Ignorant rotational MA system} (PI-RoMA): Transceiver antennas have optimized orientations but fixed positions.
+During antenna rotation, only changes in the radiation pattern are considered. \item \textbf{Polarization-Ignorant 6D MA system} (PI-6DMA): Both the positions and orientations of the transceiver antennas are optimized.
+During antenna movement, changes in phase and radiation pattern are considered. \item \textbf{Polarization-Aware 3D MA system} (PA-3DMA): Transmitting antennas have optimized positions but vertically orientations; receiving antennas have random orientations.
+Applying the PAMA channel model. \item \textbf{Polarization-Aware rotational MA system} (PA-RoMA): Transeiver antennas have optimized orientations but fixed positions.
+Applying the PAMA channel model. \item \textbf{PAMA}: Both the positions and orientations of the transeiver antennas are optimized.
+Applying the PAMA channel model. \end{enumerate}

-In Configurations 1 and 2, there is no optimization of polarization matching in the system.
-In Configuration 3, polarization matching is optimized by adjusting the orientations of the transmitting antennas.
-In Configuration 4, polarization matching is optimized by adjusting the orientations of the receiving antennas.
-In Configuration 5, polarization matching is optimized by adjusting the orientations of both transmitting and receiving antennas.